 Mr Powell expressed surprise regarding Recommendation 3a, which suggests merging the MHLD Quality, Safety and Experience Sub-Committee with the Operational QSESC.
 Noting that the latter has experienced various issues, Mr Powell suggested that merging it with another sub-committee may cause further challenges.
 It was also suggested that this action may result in a forum which is unwieldy and which potentially duplicates the remit of QSEAC.
 Ms Beegan emphasised that it is difficult to consider common themes if individual directorates sit outside the main quality and safety governance structure.
 Mrs Rayani agreed, noting that this reflects one of the outstanding development areas for QSEAC, whilst recognising that there will need to be a managed approach to this matter.
 The MHLD Quality, Safety and Experience Sub-Committee is operated in a different way, demonstrating the need for standardisation.
 Mr Newman welcomed the report; stating that, whilst a number of Independent Board Members had expressed concerns regarding the local quality and safety arrangements, the relevant evidence had not previously existed.
 The review and report had provided the detail required.
 Mrs Rayani left the Committee meeting.
 The Committee NOTED the WAO Review of Operational Quality & Safety Arrangements and REQUESTED the management response be prepared for the August 2019 ARAC meeting.
-MR proposition and a single-control and a single-contr AC(19)141 WAO Structured Assessment 2017 and 2018 - Progress to Date Mrs Wilson outlined the WAO Structured Assessment 2017 and 2018 report, advising that both action plans had been updated.
+MR A O (4 O) 4 4 4 WAO Otherstand Assessment 2047 and 2040.
+Business to Bate AC(19)141 WAO Structured Assessment 2017 and 2018 - Progress to Date Mrs Wilson outlined the WAO Structured Assessment 2017 and 2018 report, advising that both action plans had been updated.
 With regards to SA2017, one recommendation, Recommendation 10 remains outstanding, with a (revised) expected implementation date of August 2019.
 In respect of SA2018, three recommendations are on track for implementation, and one is behind schedule.
 Full details are contained within the report.
 Referencing SA2017 Recommendation 10, Mr Powell suggested that the constant revision of implementation date is regrettable, and that it would have been more sensible and mature to set a realistic timescale at the beginning.
 Mr Newman reported that he had recently attended a national Primary Care Board meeting, at which there had been a suggestion that an All Wales set of data would be available by the end of July 2019.
 This would potentially seem to address the outstanding action around development of a Primary Care dashboard.
-JW The Committee DISCUSSED and CONSIDERED progress made in respect of the recommendations from the Structured Assessment 2017 and 2018.
-AC(10)142 WAO Integrated Care Fund (ICE) Povious AC(19)142 WAO Integrated Care Fund (ICF) Review DEFERRED to 27 th August 2019.
+The Committee DISCUSSED and CONSIDERED progress made in respect of the recommendations from the Structured Assessment 2017 and 2018.
+JW AC(19)142 WAO Integrated Care Fund (ICF) Review DEFERRED to 27 th August 2019.
 AC(19)143 Response to AGW Report: What's the hold up?
 Discharging Patients in Wales DEFERRED to 27 th August 2019.
-AC(19)144 WAO Review of Primary Care (including local update) DEFERRED to 27 th August 2019.
+AC(10)111 WAO Pavious of Primary Care (including lead undeta) AC(19)144 WAO Review of Primary Care (including local update) DEFERRED to 27 th August 2019.
 AC(19)145 Internal Audit Plan Progress Report Mr James Johns presented the Internal Audit (IA) Plan Progress report, highlighting audits completed since the previous meeting, as detailed in the table on page 2/3.
 Work is also underway on audits in the 2019/20 IA Plan.
 Mr Johns advised that information regarding scheduling of IA reports has been provided and included in the ARAC Workplan.
-Mr Newman requested that, should there be a need to change the scheduling of reports, changes be highlighted in red text and an explanatory note provided and also to include the amount of days spent on each audit within the plan as previously discussed with Mr Johns.
-JJ The Committee CONSIDERED the Internal Audit Progress Report and the assurance available from the finalised Internal Audit reports.
+Mr Newman requested that, should there be a need to change the or explanatory note provided and also to include the amount of days spent on each audit within the plan as previously discussed with Mr Johns.
+The Committee CONSIDERED the Internal Audit Progress Report and the assurance available from the finalised Internal Audit reports.